wbhob/nest-middlewares/README.md

 - Node.JS 8.0.0 or later
 - @nestjs/core and @nestjs/common 6.0.0 or later

+## Adding Middlewares
+Please do not open issues asking to support a middleware – I've tried to make this project really easy to implement and extend.
+See CONTRIBUTING.md for more information on how to create a new middleware, and I'll merge and release it if it meets the contributing guidelines.
+Thank you for your contribution.

 ## Usage
 Take the name of your favorite Express middleware and prefix it with `@nest-middlewares/`.
 ```